Shamanic Princess

 Shamanic Princess (シャーマニックプリンセス, Shāmanikku Purinsesu) is a six episode OVA series developed by the Princess Project creative collective and produced by Animate Film in association with Triangle Staff starting in June 1996 and continuing over a two-year period.
-Central Park Media licensed the series for North America release in 2000.
+Central Park Media (CPM) licensed the series for its North America release through CPM's US Manga Corps in 2000.
 Following the closure of Central Park Media, the series has been re-licensed to Media Blasters for a 2013 release.
-The OVA premiered on Toku in the United States in January 2016.
+The OVA later premiered on Toku in the United States in January 2016 and was added to Tubi in 2019 with its 2013 DVD's cover art.

 Format & Release

-Shamanic Princess initial Japanese release was on laserdisc and VHS, in 6 installments.
+Shamanic Princess has had multiple releases over the years.
+Its initial Japanese release was on 6 Obi LaserDiscs holding 1 episode each and 3 VHS tapes holding 2.
 The first episode was released in June 1996, and the last was released in June 1998.

-It was released on 2 region 2 DVDs starting in 2001.
+Its initial English (ENG) subtitled release was in 2000, also on 3 VHS tapes holding 2 episodes.
+It was later re-released on 1 DVD in February 2001 as The Complete Shamanic Princess with ENG dub, original Japanese (JPN) audio, ENG sub, and the following DVD & DVD-ROM Features: